Quantum-Accelerators/quacc/README.md

 # HT-ASE (🚧 Under Construction 🚧)
 HT-ASE enhances [ASE](https://wiki.fysik.dtu.dk/ase/index.html) for high-throughput DFT.
 Some features include:
 - Support for running VASP in ASE via [Custodian](https://github.com/materialsproject/custodian) for on-the-fly error handling.
 - A smarter ASE-based VASP calculator with an optional "co-pilot" mode that will automatically adjust INCAR flags if they go against what is in the [VASP manual](https://www.vasp.at/wiki/index.php/Main_page).
-This is inspired by Pymatgen's [handling of input sets](https://github.com/materialsproject/pymatgen/blob/master/pymatgen/io/vasp/sets.py).
-- Support for Pymatgen [automatic k-point generation schemes](https://www.vasp.at/wiki/index.php/Main_page) in the ASE calculator itself.
+- Support for Pymatgen's [automatic k-point generation schemes](https://www.vasp.at/wiki/index.php/Main_page) in the ASE calculator itself.
 - The ability to read in pre-defined ASE calculators with settings defined in YAML format.
 - Easy integration with [Jobflow](https://materialsproject.github.io/jobflow/) for the simple construction of complex workflows and ability to store results in database format.
 By extension, this also makes it possible to easily use ASE with [Fireworks](https://github.com/materialsproject/fireworks) for job management.